Max Out Your Savings at Costco

 Check Out the Pharmacy

 Costco's pharmacy is well stocked and the prices are so low that they often beat your insurance prices.
-Also, a membership is not required in order to use the Costco pharmacy.
+Also, membership is not required in order to use the Costco pharmacy.

 Do the Math and Buy Per Unit